 At the international level, in December 2017, the Basel Committee published its final agreement ("December 2017 Agreement") on further revisions to the Basel 3 framework that aim to increase consistency in risk-weighted asset calculations and improve the comparability of banks' capital ratios.
 The December 2017 Agreement includes, among other things, changes to the standardized and internal ratings-based approaches for determining credit risk, revisions to the operational risk framework, and an "output floor", set at 72.5 %.
 The "output floor" limits the amount of capital benefit a bank can obtain from its use of internal models relative to using the standardized approach.
 This package of reforms is intended to finalize the Basel 3 framework and would reduce the ability of banks to apply internal models, while making the standardized approaches more risk-sensitive and granular.
 In addition, the December 2017 Agreement introduces a leverage ratio buffer for global systemically important banks ("G-SIBs"), such as Deutsche Bank, to be met with Tier 1 capital and sets it at 50 % of the applicable risk-based G-SIB buffer requirement, which was included in the adopted banking reform package.
-The Basel Committee also reached agreement on an implementation date for changes in the December 2017 Agreement of 1 January 2022, with a phase-in period of five years through January 1, 2027 for the output floor.
+Due to COVID-19, the Basel Committee deferred the implementation date for the changes in the December 2017 Agreement to 1 January 2023, with a phase-in period of five years through 1 January 2028 for the output floor.

+The EU is planning to implement this reform with a legislative proposal package, expected to be issued in mid-2021 (revision of the Capital Requirements Regulation or CRR III).
 In addition, on 14 January 2019 the Basel Committee also reached an agreement ("January 2019 Agreement") on reforms to the market risk framework, known as the Fundamental Review of the Trading Book ("FRTB").
 The main features of the final standard include an internal models approach to determine the risk weight of exposures that relies on the use of expected shortfall models.
 The standard sets out separate capital requirements for risks that are deemed non-modellable and includes a more risk-sensitive standardized approach as a fallback to the internal models approach.
-CRR II (as part of the banking reform package) has introduced specific reporting requirements for market risk based on the revised framework as the first step in the application of the FRTB by EU institutions, and empowers the Comission to propose further regulations to establish own funds requirements for market risk based on the FRTB.
+CRR II (as part of the banking reform package) has introduced specific reporting requirements for market risk based on the revised framework as the first step in the application of the FRTB by EU institutions, and empowers the Commission to propose further regulations to establish own funds requirements for market risk based on the FRTB.